 Read the full Bose QuietComfort 35 II review

 Very similar in look and feel to the Sony WH-1000XM3 headphones, these are light and comfortable enough to wear through even the most epic-length conference calls.
-Battery life is strong and the Bluetooth 5 connectivity provides wireless range of up to 10m.
-There are three levels of noise cancelling, which you can toggle with the press of an earcup, plus solid 30-hour battery life.
+Battery life is strong and the Bluetooth 5 connectivity provides plenty of wireless range.
+There are three levels of noise cancelling, which you can toggle with the press of an ear cup, plus a solid 30-hour battery life.

 Sound-wise, there's plenty to get stuck into.
 There's a good dose of warmth at the bottom end to provide solid sound effects and enough subtlety in the midrange to give dialogue some real character.
 There could be more treble detail and, dynamically, they're just short of creating truly powerful swells and silences, but there's still a lot to like for the money.